fullsmartdev/react-native/README.md

 * [React Native in Arabic: Build a newspaper app](https://www.youtube.com/playlist?list=PLk-CkzAysw4BLLNtATmnZOA8E8I6TP8MS) - (Free) A simple to follow video series in Arabic showing you how to build a newspaper app with React Native.
 * [Build a Weather app ](https://cloneable.io/courses/enrolled/103341) - (Free) A course to build a weather app with React Native.
 * [Building Youtube UI in 30 Minutes](https://www.youtube.com/watch?v=LdKtugH-sb8) - A quick tutorial showing how to build Youtube Mobile app's UI using React Native.
 This tutorial helps in getting started with coding designs from scratch.
-* [Adding Authentication to a React Native Project](https://www.youtube.com/watch?v=dhOk7aNIzKw) - This tutorial shows how to easily add authentication to a React Native application using [AWS Mobile Hub](https://aws.amazon.com/mobile/)

 * Udemy.com: [Automate Your React Native Releases with Fastlane & Bitrise](https://www.udemy.com/automate-your-react-native-releases-with-fastlane-and-bitrise/?couponCode=AWESOME-REACT-NATIVE) - Learn step-by-step how to release your React Native applications into Stores automatically by using Fastlane & Bitrise.
 * [Generate React Native Forms](http://react.rocks/example/tcomb-form-native) with `tcomb-form-native`